 Ignored by Their Fellow Physicians

-In 1868, Adolph Kussmaul, Professor of Medicine at Heidelberg (1857), thought that stomach ulcers were caused by infection.
-In 1940, Dr. Frank D. Gorham of St. Louis said that he had found that intramuscular injections of bismuth helped heal ulcers by killing germs.
-Also in 1940, Dr. A. Stone Freedberg, of Harvard found curved bacteria, now called H. pylori, in the stomachs of ulcer patients in Boston.
-However his chief of service, Dr. Herrman L. Blumgart, told him to stop fooling with stomach diseases and stick to his specialty of cardiology.
-He became a leading heart researcher instead of the person who cured stomach ulcers.
+• In 1940, Dr. Frank D. Gorham of St. Louis said that he had found that intramuscular injections of bismuth helped to heal ulcers by killing germs.
+Also in 1940, Dr. A. Stone Freedberg of Harvard found curved bacteria, now called Helicobacter pylori, in the stomachs of ulcer patients in Boston.
+However, his chief of service told him to stop fooling with stomach diseases and stick to his specialty of cardiology.
+He became a leading heart researcher instead of the person who found the cure for stomach ulcers.

 Vindication At Last

-Three years after Lykudis’s death, Barry Marshall presented his groundbreaking paper about Helicobacter Pylori and stomach ulcers, but he was ridiculed by his colleagues.
-It took more than ten years for his theory to be confirmed by other researchers.
+Three years after Lykudis’s death, Barry Marshall presented his groundbreaking paper about Helicobacter pylori and stomach ulcers, but it took more than ten years for his theory to be confirmed by other researchers.
 Today, Barry Marshall has the Nobel Prize in Medicine for discovering that stomach ulcers are caused by bacteria and are cured by antibiotics.
-He is revered worldwide as the person who cured stomach ulcers (Lancet, November 6, 1999 p 1634).
+He is now revered worldwide as the person who found the cure for stomach ulcers (Lancet, November 6, 1999: 1634).
 More on Helicobacter pylori

 All new treatments in medicine should be met with some degree of skepticism until there is enough data to prove that that treatment really works.
 Doctors used to: